raplima/remote_sensing-transfer_learning/README.md

 # remote_sensing-transfer_learning

 Code containing scripts used for analysis of transfer learning for remote sensing images.
-Details are available in the [Convolutional Neural Network for Remote-Sensing Scene Classification: Transfer Learning Analysis](https://www.mdpi.com/2072-4292/12/1/86).
+Details are available in the [Convolutional Neural Network for Remote-Sensing Scene Classification: Transfer Learning Analysis](https://www.mdpi.com/2072-4292/12/1/86) published in December 2019.

 @Article{rs12010086,
 AUTHOR = {Pires de Lima, Rafael and Marfurt, Kurt},